AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 #### Image-to-Text

-VisualGPT made by OpenAI, leverages knowledge from GPT-2.
-In order to bridge the semantic gap between different modalities, a novel encoder-decoder attention mechanism is designed with an unsaturated rectified gating function.
-Critically, the biggest advantage of this model is that it does not need for as much data as other image-to-text models.
-[BLIP](https://github.com/salesforce/BLIP) for image classsification by salesforce.
+[VisualGPT](https://arxiv.org/abs/2102.10407) attempts to bridge the semantic gap between different modalities, a novel encoder-decoder attention mechanism is designed with an unsaturated rectified gating function it outperforms the best baseline model by up to 10.8% CIDEr on MS COCO and up to 5.4% CIDEr on Conceptual Captions, and achieves the state-of-the-art result on IU X-ray, a medical report generation dataset.Critically, the biggest advantage of this model is that it does not need for as much data as other image-to-text models.

+[BLIP](https://github.com/salesforce/BLIP) by salesforce for image classsification.

 #### Text-to-Video